Rowan-K/The-Secret-of-Floating-Islands/README.md

 # The-Secret-of-the-Floating-Island
-VR adventure game 'The Secret of a Floating Island' created by Team Spectrum as a graduation project.
+VR adventure game 'The Secret of the Floating Island' created by Team Spectrum as a graduation project.

 (It is difficult to upload the project file because the capacity exceeds 5GB).